BackSiding Essays Index

 Clap both your owne hands, then clap each others right hands against one anothers, clap both your owne hands againe, then clap left hands, then clap both hands againe, then clap your brests, then meet both your hands against one anothers .
 The same againe only clap left hands first :

-So what do we make of it?
+First man sides with the next Wo. and his Wo. with the next man, doing the like till you come to you owne places, the rest following and doing the same.So what do we make of it?
 It appears to be a two-figure dance.
-Since the first starts with Up a double and back, and the second starts with siding, we wonder whether it's a three-figure dance of which the third figure has gone missing.
-But it's longways for as many as will, rather than a set dance, so this is less likely.
-Further study of the first figure reveals that there is no progression (unless something that seems perfectly clear actually means something quite different), so maybe it's one of those dances like Never Love Thee More which has an introduction done once and a progressive figure done any number of times.
-The second figure is certainly talking progressive — but where is the progression?
-If it means that we repeat the first figure, substituting siding for Up a double and back, it's equally non-progressive.
+Since the first starts with Up a double and back, and the second starts with siding, we might wonder whether it's a three-figure dance whose third figure has gone missing!
+It's longways for as many as will, rather than a set dance, but in fact there are a number of longways progressive dances in the first edition with the three “Playford” introductions so this is still a possibility.
+Further study of the first figure reveals that there is no progression (unless an instruction that seems perfectly clear actually means something different), so maybe it's one of those dances like Never Love Thee More which has an introduction done once and a progressive figure done any number of times.
+The second figure is certainly talking progressive — but if it means that we repeat the first figure, substituting siding for Up a double and back, it's equally non-progressive.
+If we can only discover the progression the whole thing will make sense.
+Everyone does Up a double and back twice.
+The top couple do the first figure and progress somehow — i.e. change places with each other.
+They are now improper, so they can indeed start the next turn of the second figure by siding with their opposite sex neighbour, and so on.
+But where is the progression?

-5 - 8 First and second go a single to the right and honour, and then change places, passing by the left; while first and second women do the same (progressive).
+5 - 8 | First and second go a single to the right and honour, and then change places, passing by the left; while first and second women do the same (progressive). |

-The progression is Sharp's fabrication, and also misses the point that in a genuine Playford dance siding always occurs twice.
+However, the progression is Sharp's fabrication, and also misses the point that in a genuine Playford dance siding always occurs twice.
 This is much more obvious when you get used to into-line siding; as soon as you side right shoulders you expect the second half.
 Similarly, I bet you don't know any genuine Playford dance which has a third figure introduction of Arm Right without an Arm Left.

 I'm not saying that I know the real meaning of Playford's instructions (which may well contain mistakes), but now look at the Dezais diagrams.
 I have cut off the bottoms of the pages (which show other couples doing nothing) to save space.
 The single semicircle is the starting position of a man; double is a woman.
 Solid lines show the path the dancers move in — and the little marks like arrows represent which way the person is facing, so they are the other way round from what you might expect.
 A broken line means that the dancer's position does not change: it's just there so that you don't have symbols written on top of each other.

-Diagram 1So, the first diagram shows the man moving forward and slightly to the left — facing the same way all the time — and falling back to place, then doing the same to the right.
+So, the first diagram shows the man moving forward and slightly to the left — facing the same way all the time — and falling back to place, then doing the same to the right.
 The woman does the same.
 The movement is unquestionably what people refer to as into-line siding — whatever Dezais may have called it.

-The second diagram shows the man moving forward and slightly left, then curving right to finish in his partmer's place facing back to where he came from.
+The second diagram shows the man moving forward and slightly left, then curving right to finish in his partner's place facing back to where he came from.
 Then he retraces his steps, curving left back to place.
 Again the lady does the same.
 Ironically this appears to be a diagram of Cecil Sharp siding — except that it's the wrong shoulder!
 I would describe it as a gipsy right half-way followed by a gipsy left half-way.

 In the third diagram the little symbols indicate giving hands at the start of the movement and (with the line across) releasing hands at the end.
 It's a conventional two-hand turn — and it's nice to know that we do a two-hand turn in the same direction as Dezais!